Accessing Student Accounts and Records

 Grades and FERPA

-Grades are not reported until the end of a semester at which time the student may view them in SOAR.
+Grades are not reported until the end of a semester at which time the student may view them in Student Self-Service.
 At this time the grades for students in Dual Credit courses are sent to respective high school counselors for transcription purposes.
 Grades are not sent home and are not updated weekly as some high school students may be accustomed to.
 Students are encouraged to keep track of their own grades.

 FERPA stands for Family Educational Rights and Privacy Act and it is a federal law that protects the privacy of educational records, provides students the right to inspect and review their educational records, the right to seek to amend those records, and the right to limit disclosure of information from those records.
 For more information, contact the Registrar (Student Service Center) at 815-835-6378 or visit svcc.edu/ferpa.